Lincoln Land Leathernecks Educational Grant

 3. Students with a family member serving or having served in the U.S. Military.

-We send information and the application to all the high schools in the Detachment membership area (Bond, Clinton, Madison, Fayette and St. Clair counties of IL) around the beginning of March.
-If you are a local student who fits the above criteria you can check with your local high school Guidance Counselor and mail an application to the Committee Chairman noted below or email a request to firstname.lastname@example.org.
+We send information and the application to all the high schools in the Detachment membership area (Bond, Clinton, Madison, Fayette and St. Clair counties of IL) and all local news organizations around the end of January.
+If you are a local student who fits the above criteria you can check with your local high school Guidance Counselor and mail an application to the Committee Chairman noted below or email a request to email@example.com (Paymaster Weber).

 Richard Niepert, Committee Chairman